koddyrae/ML-Assignment2/README.md

 # ML-Assignment2
+The main assignment was to assess and analyze two data sets and find which machine learning task would be the best.
+All of my work is best seen through tasks 2, which I added the findings below that we as a group concluded to.

 Task 2 Findings

 The purpose of this model is to predict the quality of wine based on various attributes using regression analysis.